bbopt/nomad/README.txt

                                        build/release/[bin, include, lib]
                                        and in the examples/tests directories.
-                                     Option --config Release should be used on Windows to install in Release configuration.
+                                     Option --config Release should be used on Windows to install Release configuration.
                                      The default configuration is Debug.

 The executable "nomad" will installed into the directory: